-After planning to downsize and simplify, your financial planner informs you that your portfolio is still 100K short to retire.
 Like a parent explaining economics to a college kid, he explains how your fifteen dollar per day vice requires one hundred thousand dollars in savings to support it in retirement.
-Do you believe this leech?
-If you do, your choice seems to be never retiring or giving up life’s simple pleasures.
-I’m sure that Rebel Retirees can find a way to have their cake and eat (or drink) it too.

 American women need wine.

 It seems that wine is the “mother’s little helper” for baby-boomer women.
-Beer and the popular craft brews also keep everyone loose.
+Beer and popular craft brews also keep everyone loose.
 As in the declining Soviet Union, it seems alcohol is the drug of choice in declining America.